jrom876/Arduino_nRF24_SensorNet/README.md

 The receiver uses an nRF24 transceiver and a 4x20 LCD display.

-This is a stable version of my development code.
+This is an early stable version of my k30_nRF24 development code which demonstrates